SUMMARY

 - Frontotemporal lobar degeneration.
 Frontotemporal lobar degeneration is the umbrella term encompassing frontotemporal dementia, primary progressive aphasia, corticobasal degeneration, progressive supranuclear palsy and related conditions.
 Dr. Boeve studies the clinical, neuropsychological, genetic, biofluid, neuroimaging and neuropathologic characteristics of frontotemporal lobar degeneration.

 - Lewy body disease.
 Dr. Boeve studies the clinical, neuropsychological, genetic, biofluid, neuroimaging and neuropathologic characteristics of Lewy body disease.
-These can be present clinically as mild cognitive impairment, Lewy body dementia, also known as dementia with Lewy bodies, and related conditions.
+These characteristics can be present clinically as mild cognitive impairment, Lewy body dementia, also known as dementia with Lewy bodies, and related conditions.

 - REM sleep behavior disorder.
 Dr. Boeve studies the clinical, neuropsychological, genetic, biofluid, neuroimaging, polysomnographic and neuropathologic characteristics of REM sleep behavior disorder.
+Many people with REM sleep behavior disorder develop Lewy body dementia or Parkinson's disease later in life.
+Therefore, this relatively common sleep disorder is worthy of further study.

 - Alzheimer's disease.
 Dr. Boeve studies the clinical, neuropsychological, genetic, biofluid, neuroimaging and neuropathologic characteristics of typical and atypical Alzheimer's disease.